nocobase/docs/docs/en-US/api/auth/base-auth.md

 ### `check()`

-Authenticate using the request token and return the user information.
+Authenticates through the request token and returns user information.

 ### `signIn()`

-User sign-in，generate token.
+User login, generates a token.

 ### `signUp()`

-User sign-up.
+User registration.

 ### `signOut()`

-User sign-out, and the token expires.
+User logout, token expiration.

 ### `validate()` \*

-Core logic to be implemented and invoked by `signIn` to determine if a user can successfully sign-in.
+Core authentication logic, called by the `signIn` interface, to determine whether the user can successfully log in.